juhasev/sample-ninja-help/project-disqualify-participants.md

 - Revenue record is created
 - QUALITY_SCORE is adjusted up
 - Quotas are incremented
-- Any quality, security or duplicate flags are removed, and QUALITY_SCORE is adjusted up
+- Any quality, security, or duplicate flags are removed, and QUALITY_SCORE is adjusted up

 **RECONCILE TO DISQUALIFIED**
 - Earned rewards for the project points are set to zero